Trade relationships during and after a crisis: Context: 2010--11 La Ni na and Colombian flower exporters

-The 2010--11 La Ni\~na was among the strongest on record.
-Australian temperatures reached their second- and third-highest levels since 1900, and the Western United States and Midwest recorded snowfall 180\% above average, with the exception of the Southern Rockies and Western Mountains.\footnote{Australian Bureau of Meteorology; National Centers for Environmental Information \citep{NCEI2011}.} Climate change is expected to intensify extreme weather events such as La Ni\~na, causing significant infrastructure damage in developing countries.\footnote{See \citet*{Geng2022}.} Extreme weather can also affect global markets: flooding in major producing countries can reduce exports and raise world prices.\footnote{See, e.g., \citet*{Fatica2022}, \citet*{Forslid2023}, \citet*{Chatzopoulos2020}, \citet*{BednarFriedl2022}, \citet*{Ghadge2019}, \citet*{Haile2017}.} In Vietnam, \citet{Balboni2019} show that forward-looking infrastructure investments to avoid flood-prone regions could yield large welfare gains.
+Climate change is expected to intensify extreme weather events, causing significant infrastructure damage in developing countries with potential repercussions for global markets.\footnote{See \citet*{Geng2022} on infrastructure damages.
+For evidence that flooding raises world prices, see \citet*{Fatica2022}, \citet*{Forslid2023}, \citet*{Chatzopoulos2020}, \citet*{BednarFriedl2022}, \citet*{Ghadge2019}, \citet*{Haile2017}. \citet{Balboni2019} show that in Vietnam forward-looking infrastructure investments to avoid flood-prone regions could yield large welfare gains.} La Ni\~na, part of the El Ni\~no--Southern Oscillation (ENSO), is a major climate phenomenon, and the 2010--11 episode was among the strongest on record worldwide, associated with intense rainfall and flooding in Colombia.\footnote{This episode was also linked to extreme weather in other countries.
+In Australia, average temperatures reached their second- and third-highest levels since 1900, and the Western United States and Midwest recorded snowfall 180\% above average, with the exception of the Southern Rockies and Western Mountains\citep*{NCEI2011}.}

-In Colombia, the 2010--11 La Ni\~na caused widespread flooding and landslides.
-Figure \ref{fig:timeline} shows the timeline of events from October 2010 to June 2011.
-Road disruptions occurred in two main waves, coinciding with peak rainfall: (i) October–December 2010, and (ii) April–June 2011.
-Some roads were disrupted multiple times, and some disruptions lasted until September 2011 when all roads were reopened.
+Figure \ref{fig:timeline} shows the timeline of the La Ni\~na episode in Colombia during 2010--11 and the road disruptions it caused.
+Road disruptions occurred in two main waves coinciding with peak rainfall: (i) October--December 2010, (ii) April--June 2011.
+Some roads reopened within a few months of the initial wave, while some disruptions lasted until September 2011, by which point all previously disrupted major roads had reopened.